KartheekLade/CANalyse/README.md

 Note:
 -------------
-* Code is constantly being updated for fixing the bugs, errorhandling and smooth experience. if you face any problems send a DM, i will be happy to help as mucha s i can.
+* Code is constantly being updated for fixing the bugs, Errorhandling and smooth experience.
+If you face any problems send a DM, I will be happy to help as much as I can.
-* Thanks to developers who created linux-can and other libraries used int his tool <3
+* Thanks to developers who created python-can and other libraries used in this tool <3

 Warning !
 ----